Tag Archives: Africa

 “And hear the creatures we did, the mysterious whoop of the hyena starting low and ending high, which made me question the term ‘laughing hyena’ until the second night when it added a weird cackling of 5 to 8 notes starting high, jumping around the scale.
 And then we heard the most chilling sound: the throaty groan of lions.
 Kit kept the fire going and his rifle by his side.

 “During the day we would take walking safaris on the islands.
 In this manner, we saw many interesting signs of animals, in addition to the animals themselves: trees stripped by elephants to incredible heights, their footprints left in the mud forming pools you could have sat in.
-We noticed that there was one pile of dung in particular that Kit would always give wide berth to, rather than step over, as he usually did.
+We noticed that there was one pile of dung in particular that Kit would always give wide berth to, rather than step over as he usually did.
 It turned out to be hyena scat.
 A hyena had come to his village and attacked his daughter, he told us, and it would repeat the act unless he respected its leavings.

 Our campsite one morning, and Kit’s thumb piano